Helen Beresford, Baroness Decies

 Helen Vivien Beresford, Baroness Decies, formerly Helen Vivien Gould (May 2, 1893 – February 3, 1931) was an American socialite and philanthropist.
 She was one of the two Jay Gould descendants to marry into European aristocracy.

 Early life

-Helen Vivien Gould was born on May 2, 1893 in the United States.
+Helen Vivien Gould was born on May 2, 1893, in the United States.
 She was the fourth of seven children born to George Jay Gould (1864–1923), a railroad executive; and Edith Kingdon (1864–1921), an actress.
 Among her siblings were Kingdon Gould I, Marjorie Gwynne Gould, Jay Gould II, Edith Catherine Gould, and Gloria Gould.

 Her paternal grandparents were Jay Gould, a leading American railroad developer and speculator known as one of the ruthless robber barons of the Gilded Age, and Helen Day (née Miller) Gould.

 Personal life

 On February 7, 1911, Helen married John Graham Hope de la Poer Horsley Beresford (1866–1944), the 5th Baron Decies.
 John was the son of William Robert John Beresford, 3rd Baron Decies and Catherine Anne Dent.
-Together they had the following children:
+Together they had three children: